umbertoghio/expo-custom-updater/README.md

     ....
 ```

 doUpdateIfAvailable now accepts a "force" parameter to skip the result of Expo's Updates.checkForUpdateAsync() and always performs a download / install.
-Use only for development, it's not ideal to have it in production.
+Use only during development, it's not ideal to have it in production.

 ```JavaScript
 customUpdater.doUpdateIfAvailable(true),